Quick answer

 Tally Analytics: Turn Tally Data into Dashboards & Reports

-Can Chartered Accountants Use BI Tools for Client Reporting?
+Can CAs Use BI Tools for Client Reporting?

 How CAs and accounting firms in India can use BI dashboards for client reporting, advisory services, and practice growth.
 Practical guide with Tally integration.